 Contact: Ph+64 7 3491130

-If you are into Latin American Cuisine this is the place to head.
+If you're into Latin American Cuisine, this is THE place.

 I'm not much of a drinker but I love the Margaritas and would drink them all day if I could.
 It cost NZ$12 in a large glass, that's actually 2 ½ standard drinks.
-When I have dined there the Margarita has lasted the whole meal, (hiccup) sipping all the time.
+The Margarita lasted the whole meal, (hiccup) sipping all the time.

 It would be advisable to book this Lonely Planet recommended Rotorua restaurant in advance.